Was Luke Perry Too Young To Have A Stroke? They Can Happen At Any Age, Even To Teenagers And Adolescents

 — Hollywood Reporter (@THR) March 5, 2019

-Although strokes can and do happen out of nowhere to individuals who are otherwise seemingly healthy, there are certain risk factors to be ware of.
-For example, diets with high calories, lots of saturated fat, trans fat and sodium can increase the risk, as can a lifestyle devoid of exercise.
-Similar risk factors include smoking, diabetes, high blood pressure, high blood cholesterol, obesity and concurrent cardiovascular diseases.
+Although strokes can and do happen out of nowhere to individuals who are otherwise seemingly healthy, there are certain risk factors to beware of.
+For example, diets with high calories, lots of saturated fat, trans fat, and sodium can increase the risk, as can a lifestyle devoid of exercise.
+Similar risk factors include smoking, diabetes, high blood pressure, high blood cholesterol, obesity, and concurrent cardiovascular diseases.

-It bears noting that, as of this writing, the cause and type of Luke Perry’s stroke is not known, and it is unclear if his lifestyle played any role.
+It bears noting that, as of this writing, the cause and type of Luke Perry’s stroke are not known, and it is unclear if his lifestyle played any role.

 Knowing the signs